SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

   However, a macro can declare a name but omit a corresponding declaration in the expansion.
   (For example, because one already exists.)

-- TR: Are any of the options in these macros expected to be uncommon enough that we should document them in the reference but omit them from the guide's teaching path?

 - Macro declaration naming: